SandPipper/VerySimpleFlaskApp/README.md

 # VerySimpleFlaskApp
-This is very simple flask app with bootrstap and JQuery.
+This is very simple flask app with bootstrap and JQuery.